prateekkushwaha2/PrateekKushwaha2/README.md

 # 💫 About Me
 Hi, my name is Prateek Kushwaha.
-I'm a 16 year old programmer from India.
+I'm a 18 year old programmer from India.
-I'm fascinated by embedded systems, low level coding, microcontroller dev, blockchain technology, operating systems as well as console homebrew and custom firmwares.
+I'm fascinated by embedded systems, low level coding, microcontroller dev, blockchain technology, operating systems cybersecurity as well as console homebrew and custom firmwares.
 Most of the things I develop are open source and available for free for everyone to use here on my GitHub page.

 Besides programming, I love playing football and sketching.